 The address fields A1 and A2 contain the receiver and transmitter addresses either of which can be an SID field as described in 8.7.3.2 (Address fields).

-The Sequence Control field is 16 bits in length and is described in (see 8.2.4.4 (Sequence Control field)) is present in all types of management frames unless stated otherwise.
+The Sequence Control field is described in (see 8.2.4.4 (Sequence Control field)) is present in all types of management frames unless stated otherwise and is present in Short Management frames of subtype Action and Action No Ack.

 The address field A3 (if present, as described in 8.7.3.2 (Address fields) is the BSSID.